You may or may not have heard that DIY bop queen Clairo, is coming to #GTM2020! Having toured with Dua…

 Consult your local police or the Australian Competition and Consumer Commission (ACCC)

-If Viagogo are unable to offer you a refund, consider taking further action by calling your local police or filing a consumer complaint with the ACCC.
+If Viagogo are unable to offer you a refund, consider taking further action by calling your local police, your bank or filing a consumer complaint with the ACCC.

 Where should I buy tickets to GTM?